Wild Bootstrap Inference for Penalized Quantile Regression for Longitudinal Data: Proof of main results

 The left-hand side includes the remainder terms, which are functions of the difference between bootstrap parameter estimate and original-sample parameter estimate.
-The remainder of the proof shows that the right hand side is uniformly $q$-integrable.
+Assuming the parameters lie in a compact set implies that the remainder terms are uniformly bounded and have $q$-th moment.
+The $q$-th moment of the other remainder is finite by assumption.
+The rest of the proof shows that the right hand side is uniformly $q$-integrable.